majidln/KodeKloud-AWS-Learning/README.md

 - [Day 14 - Stopping and Terminating an EC2 Instance](./day-14/README.md)
 - [Day 16 - Creating an IAM User](./day-16/README.md)
 - [Day 17 - Creating an IAM Group](./day-17/README.md)

-## Prerequisites

-- AWS CLI installed and configured
-- Appropriate IAM permissions for the operations you'll be performing
-- An active AWS account